CloudBindle/bindle/PANCAN_README.md

 * launch SeqWare workflow(s) and monitor their results
 * the previous step can be automated with a decider

+#### Detailed Steps - Annai BioComputeFarm Example with PanCancer BWA-Mem Workflow 2.0

+First, you need to get a BioComputeFarm account, email Annai systems and they will work with you for this.

+Next, you can launch a "launcher" host.
+This is your gateway to the system and allows you to launch clusters of nodes that actually do the processing.
+It also is the location to run the "decider" that will schedule the BWA workflow running on your many clusters in this cloud.

+# launch a "launcher" node via the GUI at

+LEFT OFF HERE

 ### Build a Workflow Development Environment

 SeqWare-Vagrant can be used to create a workflow development environment that